International

 Foreign Trade

-Cameroon is open to international trade.
-It is a member of the Commonwealth, the CEMAC (Central African Economic and Monetary Community), the Economic Community of Central African States (ECCAS), and has signed the African Continental Free Trade Agreement.
-The ratio of trade to GDP is around 37% (World Bank, 2021).
+Cameroon is open to international trade, being a member of the Commonwealth, the CEMAC (Central African Economic and Monetary Community), the Economic Community of Central African States (ECCAS), and having signed the African Continental Free Trade Agreement.
+The ratio of trade to GDP is around 37% (World Bank, latest data available).
+Its main export commodities are crude oil (37.7% of total exports in 2023), liquefied natural gas (14.1%), cocoa (12%), and wood (6.7%).
+Hydrocarbons accounted for 24.6% of total import expenditures, followed by fuels and lubricants (22.6%), and machinery and electrical appliances (13.1% - data INS).

 Source: World Trade Organisation (WTO) ; Latest available data